isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

 Perform the following steps on the system where Oxygen XML Author is installed:

-1. Locate the plugin’s .dmg file on your system.
+1. Locate the plugin's .dmg file on your system.

 2. Double-click the .dmg file to open the file content.